 Eucalyptus tea can offer many health benefits, including:

-1. Combating a wet cough
+1. Treating a wet cough

 Eucalyptus tea contains substances, like flavonoids, triterpenes, tannins and phenolic acids that are derivatives of cinnamic acid and phloroglucinol.
 These help to fight respiratory infections and thin our bronchial secretions.
 They help to eliminate phlegm and help to treat wet coughs from colds, flu, sinusitis, adenitis, tonsillitis, asthma or bronchitis.